-The safety and effectiveness of QSYMIA as an adjunct to a reduced-calorie diet and increased physical activity for chronic weight management in pediatric patients aged 12 years and older with a BMI in the 95th percentile or greater standardized for age and sex have been established.
+The safety and effectiveness of QSYMIA as an adjunct to a reduced-calorie diet and increased physical activity for weight reduction and long-term maintenance of body weight have been established in pediatric patients aged 12 years and older with obesity.
 Use of QSYMIA for this indication is supported by a 56-week, double-blind, placebo-controlled study in 223 pediatric patients aged 12 years and above, a pharmacokinetic study in pediatric patients, and studies in adults with obesity [see Clinical Pharmacology (12.3) and Clinical Studies (14)].

-In a pediatric clinical trial, there was one episode of serious suicidal ideation in a QSYMIA-treated patient requiring hospitalization and pharmacologic treatment [see Warnings and Precautions (5.3)]; more patients treated with QSYMIA versus placebo reported adverse reactions related to mood (e.g., depression, anxiety) and sleep disorders (e.g., insomnia) [see Warnings and Precautions (5.5)].
-Increases in bone mineral density and linear growth were attenuated in QSYMIA- versus placebo-treated patients [see Warnings and Precautions (5.7)].
+In a pediatric clinical trial, there was one episode of serious suicidal ideation in a QSYMIA-treated patient requiring hospitalization and pharmacologic treatment [see Warnings and Precautions (5.2)] more patients treated with QSYMIA versus placebo reported adverse reactions related to mood (e.g., depression, anxiety) and sleep disorders (e.g., insomnia) [see Warnings and Precautions (5.4)].
+Increases in bone mineral density and linear growth were attenuated in QSYMIA- versus placebo-treated patients [see Warnings and Precautions (5.6)].
 Serious adverse reactions seen in pediatric patients using topiramate include acute angle glaucoma, oligohidrosis and hyperthermia, metabolic acidosis, cognitive and neuropsychiatric reactions, hyperammonemia and encephalopathy, and kidney stones.